This guide describes how to use Spring Session to transparently leverage a relational database to back a web application’s

 Further customization is possible using

-server.session.timeout= # Session timeout in seconds. spring.session.jdbc.initializer.enabled= # Create the required session tables on startup if necessary.
-Enabled automatically if the default table name is set or a custom schema is configured. spring.session.jdbc.schema=classpath:org/springframework/session/jdbc/[email protected]@[email protected]@.sql # Path to the SQL file to use to initialize the database schema. spring.session.jdbc.table-name=SPRING_SESSION # Name of database table used to store sessions.
+server.servlet.session.timeout= # Session timeout.
+If a duration suffix is not specified, seconds will be used. spring.session.jdbc.initialize-schema=embedded # Database schema initialization mode. spring.session.jdbc.schema=classpath:org/springframework/session/jdbc/[email protected]@[email protected]@.sql # Path to the SQL file to use to initialize the database schema. spring.session.jdbc.table-name=SPRING_SESSION # Name of the database table used to store sessions.

 For more information, refer to Spring Session portion of the Spring Boot documentation.

 DataSource that connects Spring Session to an embedded instance of H2 database.

 In a production environment you need to ensure to update your configuration to point to your relational database.

 For example, you can include the following in your application.properties

 spring.datasource.url= # JDBC URL of the database. spring.datasource.username= # Login username of the database. spring.datasource.password= # Login password of the database.

 For more information, refer to Configure a DataSource portion of the Spring Boot documentation.